100 Things You Should Never Throw Out (and How to Reuse Them)

 Here’s a great way to scribe lines when you’re fitting countertops, cabinets and built-in furniture against irregular walls.
 Tape a pencil to a clothespin with the tip pointing away from the clothespin’s jaws.
 Wedge the jaws open with a chunk of wood until the pencil matches the widest gap between the workpiece and the wall.
 As you scribe, the flat side of the clothespin spaces the pencil point to exactly match the wall contour.
 Sand to the line for a perfect fit.
 Thanks to master furniture maker Bruce Kieffer for sending this great tip.

 To keep your hardware neat and accessible, thread nuts, washers, sockets and other items on short pieces of 12- or 14- gauge electrical wire, then hang them on a toolbox handle or a pegboard hook.
-Twist the ends of the wire into hook shapes that interlock for easy closing and opening.
-Many thanks to reader Roger Swanson for tying up this neat tip.
+Twist the ends of the wire into hook shapes that interlock for easy closing and opening. — reader Roger Swanson.

 After waxing wood or leather, use a pair of pantyhose for that final buff.
 It will give your project that extra gleam and make the surface feel smoother. — reader Ellis Biderson.